-The academic skills courses ensure that students possess the minimal English composition, reading, and mathematics skills necessary to perform productively in their chosen fields of study.
-Once accepted for admission to Chicago State University, all freshmen must take the university qualifying examinations in English, reading, and mathematics by the end of their first term in residence.
+The academic skills courses ensure that students possess the minimal English composition and mathematics skills necessary to perform productively in their chosen fields of study.
+Once accepted for admission to Chicago State University, all freshmen must take the university placement examinations in English and mathematics by the end of their first term in residence.

-Transfer students who have not completed an associate's degree must take the university qualifying examinations in English and reading.
-However, students who have earned up to 75 hours from a combination of two-year and four-year schools and have completed the Illinois General Education Core Curriculum are not required to take the qualifying examination in English, reading, or mathematics unless it is a prerequisite for a required course that a transfer student will need to take to graduate.
+Transfer students who have not completed an A.A. or A.S. degree must take the university placement examinations in English and mathematics if they still need to complete required English and mathematics general education courses.
+However, students who have earned up to 75 hours from a combination of two-year and four-year schools and have completed the Illinois General Education Core Curriculum are not required to take the placement examinations in English or mathematics since their general education requirements are fulfilled.